 5. Which of the following is used for making the hollow cavities in the casting?

 Explanation: For producing a casting with internal cavities or passages, cores which are made of sand are utilized.
 Cores are placed in the mold cavity to form the interior surface of the casting and are removed from the finished part during fettling process.

-6. The limitation of oil as a binder is
+6. What is the limitation of oil as a binder?

 a) at lower temperature, bond between sand mix and oil becomes strong